Climate, Weather, and Trees

-Use the Southern Climate Impacts Planning Program (SCIPP) data products website to research other climate trends, such as precipitation trends or trends in other regions or states.
+Use the Southern Climate Impacts Planning Program (SCIPP) data products website to research other climate trends, such as precipitation, or climate trends in other regions or states.

 Explore more regional climate data, including average temperatures and precipitation, as well as departures from normal, for both monthly and annual data.
 Northeast Regional Climate Center.
 This site also includes data from other regions.

-Read an article entitled: Climate and Peanut Butter to learn how climate change is affecting one of America's favorite food staples.
+- Climate and Peanut Butter explains how climate change is affecting one of America's favorite food staples.

 Students and teachers may want to look into other impacts of climate change on the United States.
 There are many citizen science opportunities available for students to become involved in monitoring how the climate is changing life in their own backyard.
 Several examples are listed below.

 - Project Budburstincludes materials for teachers and students, additional resources, and even a mobile phone application.

 - Journey Northis another citizen science project that students can become involved in.
 Students track seasonal animal migration, spring leaf-out, and other phenological events.